 The Teen Money Manual (15-18).
 Packed with illustrations, charts, graphs, and checklists, this book covers all the essentials in a detailed, yet easy-to-read way.

-The Millionaire Kids Club (8-12).
+Secret Millionaires Club (8-12).
 This one probably should have been on last week’s list since it’s for younger kids.
 It’s Warren Buffet as a cartoon character teaching kids “26 secrets to success in the business of life” — lessons about personal finance and personal character.

 The Motley Fool Investment Guide for Teens (12-16).
 The founders of a very successful series of investment newsletter direct their breezy, humorous style of teaching toward teens.
+The examples may be a bit dated, but the principles are timeless.

 Blue Chip Kids (12-16).
 An introduction to the world of investing by an investor/lawyer who originally wrote this for his 13-year-old son because of his frustration over the lack of investing books for kids.

 What Color is Your Parachute for Teens?
 (15-17).
 College is a very expensive place to find yourself.
 Far better for our kids to know what they want to do with their lives before they move into the dorm.
-This book can help.
-I plan to have our kids go through it when they’re old enough.

 How to Start Your Very First Business (8-12).
 Companion book to The Millionaire Kids Club, the cartoon version of Warren Buffett is back, teaching kids lessons on creating and managing their own business.